Visiting a church for the first time is intimidating.

 Whatever gift you give, make sure it’s also something you think your visitors will like and that it’s relevant.
 For example, providing a gift to first-time guests with children may look different than a gift you will give a single person or grandparent.

-In the meantime, here are five first-time guest gift ideas for you to consider:
+In the meantime, here are some first-time guest gift ideas for you to consider:

 The sky's the limit with the type of book you can give away.